 Evacuation procedures in case of fire and other emergencies: The fire alarm is a continuous sound.
 If this is heard children are evacuated through the nearest exit and walked to the designated meeting point when a fire register will be taken.
-Once the register is taken the responsible adult indicates that all children are present by raising their hand.
+Once the register is taken, the responsible adult indicates that all children are present by raising their hand.

-If you hear the lock down alarm, this indicates an intruder or other emergency within school.
+If you hear the lockdown alarm, this indicates an intruder or other emergency.
 Please close doors and stay in your classroom until given the all clear.
+Information will be shared in our Chase Bridge WhatsApp group.
+Further details are included in our Lockdown Policy.